-What, exactly, are cat claw caps?
+What are cat claw caps?

 Cat claw caps are tiny plastic nail caps that you glue onto your cat’s claws.
 While a few different companies make them, you’re most likely to see them from a company called Soft Paws.
 You can typically get a pack of forty (plus the adhesive) for under $15 on Amazon.
 You can put them on your cat yourself — no need to visit a groomer.
 Each cap should stay on the nail for about six weeks, and then fall off with the natural growth of the nail.
 A pack of forty caps should last you about four to six months.

 They usually come in neon colors.
 (Here are some other money-saving hacks for pet owners.)

-Why would people use Triple Cs?
+Why would people use cat claw caps?

-OK, well, first of all, don’t call them Triple Cs.
-Second of all, people usually use cat claw caps to protect their furniture and body from their cat’s claws.
+People usually use cat claw caps to protect their furniture and body from their cat’s claws.

 Cat claws are sharp — you know, so they can protect themselves from predators and stuff like that.
 But also, cats have to scratch stuff, which in the wild is not a problem, because they can just scratch tree trunks.
-As a human race we generally don’t respect trees so we respect cats for disrespecting trees.

 Hence, the wisdom of the scratching post, a tall pole that encourages cats to treat it like they would a tree in the wild.
 Unfortunately for humans, lots of other stuff in your home encourages cats to scratch, like your furniture, door frames and your leg.